Here is a question that was asked on Christianity StackExchange, as linked at the end of this article:

 What, then, is the biblical basis against the doctrine of Sola Fide?

-Here is the answer I posted there, as also linked just above:
+Here is the answer I posted there, as also linked at the end of this article:

 The doctrine of Sola fide (Latin for “by faith alone”) holds that: